Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 2

 Nuggets vs. Lakers Betting Trends

-- The Nuggets are outscoring opponents by 3.3 points per game with a +273 scoring differential overall.
-They put up 115.8 points per game (12th in the NBA) and give up 112.5 per outing (eighth in the league).
+- The Nuggets' +273 scoring differential (outscoring opponents by 3.3 points per game) is a result of scoring 115.8 points per game (12th in the NBA) while allowing 112.5 per contest (eighth in the league).

-- The teams combine to score 233 points per game, 6.5 more points than this matchup's total.
+- These teams score 233 points per game combined, seven more than this game's over/under.

-- Opponents of these two teams put up 229.1 combined points per game, 2.6 more points than this contest's total.
+- These two teams allow 229.1 points per game combined, 3.1 more points than the over/under for this contest.

 Nuggets Player Props